-Within ‘Material’ Ros Barber takes a caring, gentle, and personal tone to craft a poem that speaks on themes of ageing, the past, the present and tradition.
+Within ‘Material’ Ros Barber takes a caring, gentle, and personal tone to craft a poem that speaks on themes of aging, the past, the present, and tradition.
 The poem’s mood is at first amusing and exasperated and then transitions into one that is solemn and nostalgic.

 Summary of Material

 The poem takes the reader through the speaker’s youth and delves into her mother’s love of handkerchiefs.
 She always kept them on her person, usually up in her sleeves.
 They’d appear whenever anyone needed one, seeming to multiple every time.
 The speaker expresses exasperation with this traditional “material” in the first part of the poem but as it progresses she turns nostalgic.

 She remembers everything about her youth that’s now disappeared and what that means for the present.
 The speaker compares her children and how they live to how she did when she was their age and then reminisces in the last lines on her mother’s life and death.

 ‘Material’ by Ros Barber is a nine stanza poem that’s separated into uneven sets of lines.
 The first five contain eight lines, the sixth stanza: nine and stanzas seven and eight: seven lines and the eighth stanza has eight lines once more.
 There is no single pattern of rhyme within this poem, although there are a few moments of full rhyme at the end of lines, and several instances of half-rhyme.

 Half rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 For instance, “snot” and “props” in line eight of the third stanza and line three of the fourth.
 Or, “smoked” and “local” in stanza five.